ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 The `Identity Actor Model`, also known as the `Actor Model` or simply `Actor`, enables secure, permission-based operations through policies.
 It links policies directly to specific authorization contexts, ensuring systems operate with only the minimum permissions required for efficiency and security.

+> **Note**: All examples of pseudo-code, JSON, or other formats provided in this document are intended for illustrative purposes only.
+> In a real implementation, the actual fields, their names, or the number of fields may vary depending on the specific requirements and design choices.
+> These examples are descriptive and should not be considered prescriptive or binding.

 ### 1.1 Purpose and Scope

 The purpose of this specification is to outline how a `Node` can securely act as an `Actor` on behalf of a `Principal`.